Nataly-Aketch/monty/README.md

-### Stacks, Queues - LIFO, FIFO
+# Stacks, Queues - LIFO, FIFO
+The goal of this project is to create an intepreter for Monty ByteCode files.
 ## Description
-This repository contains implementations of stack and queue operations such as push and pop
+### The Monty language
+Monty 0.98 is a scripting language that is first compiled into Monty byte codes (Just like Python).
+It relies on a unique stack, with specific instructions to manipulate it e.g push, pall which are, in essence, stack operations.
-## Case Implementation
+## Case Implementation:
 > Usage: monty filename

-Where path to the file containing Monty byte code
+Where 'filename' path to the file containing Monty byte code

 > $cat -e bytecodes/00.m